 - 3 to 4 Tbsp lemon juice

-1 Put the drained artichoke hearts, parsley, Parmesan, lemon zest, garlic, and salt and pepper in a food processor.
+1 Pulse artichoke hearts, parsley, Parmesan, zest, garlic, salt and pepper: Put the drained artichoke hearts, parsley, Parmesan, lemon zest, garlic, and salt and pepper in a food processor.
 Pulse a few times until a paste forms.
 You should still be able to make out bits of parsley and lemon, so don't over-process it.

-2 Place the cream cheese in a medium sized bowl.
+2 Combine with cream cheese and lemon juice: Place the cream cheese in a medium sized bowl.
 Add the artichoke parsley mixture and the lemon juice.
 Stir until well blended.
 Add more salt, pepper, and lemon juice to taste.
 Garnish with a few fresh leaves of parsley or ribbons of lemon zest.

 Hello!
 All photos and content are copyright protected.
 Please do not use our photos without prior written permission.
 Thank you!